Industry Standard

 • Duty-free limits

-• Import taxes in home country
+• Import taxes in their home country

 • Airline carry-on regulations